-So far as the Muslim demand is concerned it only remains for us to deal with that part of lims in the central it which relates to reservation of one third of the total number of seats in the central legislature for Muslims.
+Reservation for Muslims in the central it which relates to reservation of one legislature third of the total number of seats in the central legislature for Muslims.
 This point was not directly raised or discussed at the informal conference, but we think that it is concluded by the general recommendations we have made in regard to reservation of seats.
 The principle we have adopted is that wherever such reservation has to be made for the Muslim minority it must be in strict proportion to its population.
-Muslims are a little less than one fourth of the total population of British India and they cannot be allowed reservation over and above that proportion in the central It must be remembered that they have the right to contest additional seats both for the central and provincial legislatures in provinces other than the Punjab and Bengal, and that in the two last mentioned provinces their right is unfettered to contest any number of seats they like for both legislatures.
+The Muslims are a little less than one fourth of the total population of British India and they cannot be allowed reservation over and above that proportion in the central legislature.
+It must be remembered that they have the right to contest additional seats both for the central and provincial legislatures in provinces other than the Punjab and Bengal, and that in the two last mentioned provinces their right is unfettered to contest any number of seats they like for both legislatures.
 In the case of provincial legislatures we have substituted this right for the present weightage they enjoy.
 In the central legislature the Muslims do not at present enjoy any definite weightage and their numbers to be returned by the provinces are fixed on a more or less arbitrary basis.
 The actual number of the Muslim members falls short of one third of the total strength of the Assembly.
 There is thus no foundation for the demand even in existing conditions.
-A little reflection will show that it is far better to have a free hand than to be tied down to the difference between 1/3 and 1/4.
+A litile reflection will show that it is far better to have a free hand than to be tied down to the difference between 1/3 and 1/4.
 But as we have already observed we cannot depart from the principle we have accepted for the Muslim minorities in the provincial legislature.
 Besides the question of principle there are practical difficulties in the way.
 How are we to secure this one third reservation in the central legislature without restricting the Punjab and Bengal majorities to definite numbers of members and allowing weightage in the other provinces all round?
 And on what principle is the excess in the numbers of members in the provinces to be allotted to each province?
 We have given our best consideration to the matter but we regret we are unable to recommend reservation of one third of the total number of seats for Muslims in the central legislature.

 For these reasons we recommend reservation of seats,

 when demanded, for Muslim minorities

-both in the central and provincial
+both in the Central and Provincial

-legislatures in strict proportion to their population, with the right to contest additional seats for a fixed period of ten years.
+regislatures in strict proportion to their population, with the right to contest additional seats for a fixed period of ten years.
 We would add, however, that our colleague Mr. Shuaib Qureshi does not agree with some of the arguments and conclusions given above.
 He is of opinion that the resolution of the informal conference, referred to above, should be adopted in its entirety.
-He further desires that one third of the seats in the central legislature should be reserved for Muslims.
+He further desires that one third of the seats in the Central legislature should be reserved for Muslims.

-As regards non-Muslim minorities the only provinces which deserve consideration are the which deserve consideration are the N.-W. F. and Baluchistan where they are in much the same position as the Muslim minorities in Madras and the C. P. We recommend that the same concession be made to them as to the Muslims in provinces other than the Punjab and Bengal.
+As regards non-Muslim minorities the only provinces which deserve consideration are the N.W.F. and Baluchistan where they are in much the same position as the Muslim minorities in Madras and the C. P. We recommend that the same concession be made to them as to the Muslims in provinces other than the Punjab and

+Bengal.